cashc/think-nicely/README.md

   <img src="/public/hero.jpeg" />
 </div>

 About me: I have survived 28 winters, have a degree in Computer Science, and live in my self-converted camper van with my dog.
 I camp primarily on small farms where I volunteer and in return get to live sustainably, in community, surrounded by amazing people, plants, and animals.
 My goal is to create more harmony between humans and nature.
-I hope to do this through implementing regenerative ecosystems using Permaculture design principles.